pzavolinsky/Autocore/README.md

 ```

 #### The ```Factory``` façade
-Autocore relies heavily on the façade pattern to provide simple abstractions to complex operations without completly hiding the low-level API.
+Autocore relies heavily on the façade pattern to provide simple abstractions to complex operations without completely hiding the low-level API.

 In other words, while the ```Factory``` class might provide useful helpers to quickly construct a container, in some cases you might need more flexibility and/or power.
-Autocore is designed to help you navigate throught these scenarios without getting in the way.
+Autocore is designed to help you navigate through these scenarios without getting in the way.

 This section shows some examples of façade unwinding to gradually provide more flexibility.